About us Mō mātou

 Gambling harm is multifaceted and isn't limited to just people who gamble.
 The types of harm and the severity of those harms can vary between gamblers and their affected others.
 Harm may include damage to relationships, emotional and psychological distress, disruptions to work or study, loss of income, the financial cost of gambling, and fraud and related crimes.
 Gambling harm also includes the negative impact on the gambling person’s family, whānau and community.

 About one in five people in New Zealand experiences harm in their lifetime due to their own or someone else’s gambling (see Gambling Report: Results from the 2016 Health and Lifestyles Survey).
-The 2020 Health and lifestyles Survey estimates that in 2020, some 184,000 people aged 16 years or older were at some degree of risk of harm from gambling.
-About 183,000 adults reported second-hand gambling harm in their wider families or households (see Results from the Health and Lifestyles Survey 2020).
+The New Zealand Gambling Survey estimates that in 2024, around 359,000 people aged 16 years or older were at some degree of risk of harm from gambling.
+About 381,000 adults experienced at least one form of household-level gambling harm in their wider families or households (see the NZGS Kupe Data Explorer).

 Although it is difficult to predict and measure gambling harm, there are two commonly used tools for assessing levels of risk and harm.